 where $\mathbbm{1}[\cdot]$ is an element-wise indicator function where the output will be 1 if the condition $[\cdot]$ meets else it will be zero.
 Note that the indicator mask ${\rm M}$ prunes out redundant parameters in dynamic parameters $\tilde{{\Theta}}$ and static parameters $\bar{{\Theta}}$ respectively.
 Also, for fewer dynamic parameters to generate, we can also utilize the binary mask to prune redundant dynamic factors.
 Taking MoE as an example, $\rm M$ can be directly applied to parallel experts: $\Theta^{(i)} \leftarrow {\rm M} \odot \Theta^{(i)}, \forall i \in \{1,2, \dots, k\}$.
 In addition, we can decrease the computational cost of generating based on dynamic factors.

-Inspired by the success of iterative SNIP~\citep{verdenius2020pruning, de2020progressive}, we start from a fully dynamic network and adopt an iterative strategy shown in Figure \ref{Mask_IMP} to transform dynamic parameters into static parameters step by step, where we increase the zero ratio of $\rm M$ exponentially.
-The effectiveness of the mode partition and the iterative mode partition are verified experimentally in Appendix~\ref{eff_imp}.
+Inspired by the success of iterative strategy in pruning at initialization~\citep{verdenius2020pruning, de2020progressive}, we start from a fully dynamic network and adopt an iterative strategy shown in Figure \ref{Mask_IMP} to transform dynamic parameters into static parameters step by step, where we increase the zero ratio of $\rm M$ exponentially.
+The effectiveness of the mode partition and the iterative mode partition are experimentally verified in Section~\ref{eff_imp}.